CCGS Louis S. St-Laurent: History

 The vessel was originally scheduled to be decommissioned in 2000 however a refit extended the decommissioning date to 2017.
-In the 26 February 2008 federal budget, the Government of Canada announced it was funding a $721 million "Polar Class Icebreaker" (named Arpatuuq) as a replacement vessel for Louis S. St-Laurent.
+In the 26 February 2008 federal budget, the Government of Canada announced it was funding a $721 million "Polar Class Icebreaker" (later named Arpatuuq) as a replacement vessel for Louis S. St-Laurent.
 However, this mooted replacement vessel has been continually delayed compelling the life of Louis St. Laurent to be significantly extended.

 In 2014, with CCGS Terry Fox, Louis S. St-Laurent performed a cruise to the Arctic to map the undersea continental shelf.
-The two vessels were slowed by thick ice conditions.
+The two vessels were slowed by thick ice.

 At 1:30 a.m. on 2 April 2015, Louis S. St-Laurent, arrived near Burgeo, Newfoundland and Labrador, to take the damaged Canadian Coast Guard vessel CCGS Ann Harvey under tow.
 Ann Harvey, which had run aground near Burgeo, was already being towed by the lifeboat CCGS W.G.
 George when the icebreaker arrived.
 Louis S. St-Laurent took over the tow and brought Ann Harvey into Connoire Bay where Royal Canadian Navy divers could inspect the ship.

 In 2016 Louis S. St-Laurent was deployed to the Arctic carrying an international team of scientists mapping the sea floor.
 The first leg of the mission was a voyage to Norway mapping the Atlantic.
 This was to be followed by a 47-day leg to the North Pole.
 Travelling with the Swedish icebreaker Oden, Louis S. St-Laurent's mission to the Arctic was the last of three performed in order to define Canada's claim to the Arctic continental shelf.
 While mapping during transit to the north, the scientists aboard the ship discovered a chain of 25–30 undersea volcanoes off the coast of Greenland.